Last Updated on February 13, 2023

-Chondrocalcinosis is not a clinical entity but finding on an imaging study.
+Chondrocalcinosis is not a clinical entity but a finding on an imaging study.
 The finding may be an incidental finding in patients without symptoms.

 As most of it is associated with calcium pyrophosphate deposition disease, in most of the patients, the presentation would be similar to pseudogout or calcium pyrophosphate deposition disease.